WholeCoder/rlstools/README.md

 PYTHONPATH=rlstools directory

-You will also nee dto install the yaml plugin:
+You will also need to install the yaml plugin:

 pip3 install pyyaml